artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview.md

 Any available JavaScript object or variable can be referenced using the path field.

 Tag data elements can be used to capture your markup JavaScript variables or object properties.
 These values can then be used within your extensions or custom rules by referencing the tag data elements.
-If the source of the data changes, it is only necessary to update the reference to the source within the tags workspace.
+If the source of the data changes, it is only necessary to update the reference to the source within the Data Collection UI.

 In the example below, the markup contains a JavaScript variable called `Page_Name`.